Brooke Hayward

-Brooke Hayward (born July 5, 1937) is an American actress and model.
-Her memoir, Haywire was a best-seller.
+Brooke Hayward is an American actress.
+Her memoir, Haywire, was a best-seller.

 Early life and education

-Born in Los Angeles, Hayward is the eldest of three children born to agent turned film, television, and stage producer Leland Hayward and actress Margaret Sullavan.
+Born in Los Angeles in 1937, Hayward is the eldest of three children born to agent turned film, television, and stage producer Leland Hayward and actress Margaret Sullavan.
 Brooke Hayward is a great-granddaughter of Monroe Hayward, former U.S. Senator-elect from Nebraska, and the granddaughter of Colonel William Hayward, who led the United States' 369th Infantry Regiment, aka the "Harlem Hellfighters", the first regiment composed entirely of African-American soldiers during the First World War.
-She is also a descendant of Mayflower passenger William White, and pilgrim Robert Coe.
-Hayward had a younger sister, Bridget, who died of a drug overdose, and a brother, producer William Hayward III, known as "Bill Hayward", who committed suicide.
+She is also a descendant of Mayflower passenger William White, and Puritan colonist Robert Coe.
+Hayward had a younger sister, Bridget, who died of a drug overdose, and a brother, producer William Hayward III, known as "Bill Hayward", who died by suicide.

 When Hayward was seven years old, the family moved to a farm in Brookfield, Connecticut.
 Hayward's parents divorced in April 1948.
 The following year, Hayward's father married Nancy "Slim" Hawks (later known as Slim Keith).
 After his divorce from Slim Hawks, Leland Hayward married Pamela Harriman.
 Her mother married importer and producer Kenneth Wagg in 1950.
 Margaret Sullavan died of an accidental drug overdose on January 1, 1960.
 Nine months later, on October 17, 1960, Hayward's younger sister Bridget was found dead of a drug overdose in her apartment in New York City.
 Bridget left what was described as an "incoherent note", the contents of which never were made public.
 Her death was ruled a suicide.
 Hayward's brother Bill died of a self-inflicted gunshot wound on March 9, 2008.

 Hayward attended Vassar College and studied acting with Lee Strasberg at the Actors Studio.